Policing pregnancy: Wisconsin’s ‘fetal protection’ law, one of the nation’s most punitive, forces women into treatment or jail - NewsBreak

 - Be selective about whom you see for prenatal care, seeking out medical providers experienced in caring for women with substance use during pregnancy.
 Drug treatment programs and other women who have used drugs and had recent pregnancies may be good sources for referral.

-Pregnancy Justice has created a fact sheet for healthcare providers and pregnant people, and offers this advice in a know your rights sheet :
+The National Advocates for Pregnant Women has created a fact sheet for healthcare providers and pregnant people, and offers this advice in a know your rights sheet:

 — Phoebe Petrovic